adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

 ------

 ### getUrlVariables
-> :information_source: This method was added in Edge Identity version 1.1.0.
+> :information_source: This API is available with version 1.1.0 and above.

 This API returns the identifiers in URL query parameter format for consumption in **hybrid mobile applications**.
 There is no leading & or ? punctuation as the caller is responsible for placing the variables in their resulting URL in the correct locations.
 If an error occurs while retrieving the URL variables, the callback handler will be called with a null value.
 Otherwise, the encoded string is returned, for example: `"adobe_mc=TS%3DTIMESTAMP_VALUE%7CMCMID%3DYOUR_ECID%7CMCORGID%3D9YOUR_EXPERIENCE_CLOUD_ID"`